lddxmyg/gteleaning/readme.txt

-This is a test text for git  leanning!
+Tis is a test text for git  leanning!
+Add 2th!